vikrampawar/vikrampawar.github.io/_posts/2024-01-02-build-and-deploy-cat-or-dog-identifier.markdown

 ```
 We'll copy the `model.pkl` file to the repository.

 The `model.pkl` files are usually large.
 So, we'll have to use [git-lfs](https://git-lfs.github.com/) to push it to the repository.
+You can find the steps to install and use git-lfs [here](https://vikrampawar.github.io/2024/01/03/using-git-lfs.html).

 You should have the following files in the repository.
 Note that the `.png` files are the examples we'll use to test the application.
 We'll then push the changes to the repository.